Merrickville–Wolford: Attractions

 Merrickville was acknowledged as Canada's Most Beautiful Village by Communities in Bloom in 1998, as its charming streets are lined with heritage architecture, artists' studios, specialty boutiques and restaurants.
 There is a thriving artisan community with more than 30 artists in the area.

 Merrickville has more than 100 historic and heritage properties.
 One of the oldest settlements along the Rideau canal, a major feature in the village is the set of three locks on the Rideau Canal.
 The locks are adjacent to the Blockhouse, built in 1832 to guard the locks against potential American attacks.

 The Blockhouse, a National Historic Site of Canada, was built by Lieutenant-Colonel John By as part of a chain of four blockhouses for the defense of the Rideau Canal.
 The Blockhouse Museum is open during peak summer season.
 Near the locks is the Industrial Heritage Complex Museum, the site of the original mills.

 Merrickville was for many years the home of railway contractor Harry Falconer McLean, and his house built by Aaron Merrick, the son of town founder William Merrick, can still be seen in the village.
 A pub is now named after Harry McLean, although it is not located in his house.

 The Merrickville Artists Guild Studio Tour, the last weekend of September and first weekend in October, is Eastern Ontario's original artists' tour, and features the work of over 30 artists each year.

 Gardening enthusiasts can stroll through the Rideau Woodland Ramble, declared one of Canada's Top Garden Destinations (voted one of Canada's Top nurseries in Canadian Gardening) with a huge range of rare and exotic plants, trees and shrubs located just south of the village of Burritts Rapids.

 Every summer there is the Merrickville Fair which brings a midway, 4-H Livestock Show events, agricultural displays and other attractions to the town.
 In July there is also a Vintage Car Show that brings exhibitors from central and eastern Canada and the United States.

+The Baldachin Inn, constructed in 1860, was historically significant as the largest department store between Chicago and Montreal.
+The building was commissioned by Harry MacLean.
+The building's ballroom features a distinctive architectural element known as the King's Post Truss system.
+This structural design enables a column-free interior space.
+The resulting 6,000-square-foot (557 m²) ballroom provides an unobstructed venue frequently utilized for celebrations and social gatherings.

 There are a number of bed and breakfast locations at Merrickville, and restaurants including pubs, cafés, and diners.

 The Rideau Trail passes through the village.